How to Remove Office Chair Wheels: A Comprehensive Guide

 3. Inspect the Wheels

-Examine the wheels to determine whether they are stem or plate casters.
-Look for any screws or clips that might be securing the casters in place.
+Check wheels if they are stem or plate casters.
+Inspect for any screws or clips that may be fastening the casters.

 4. Apply Lubricant